adityarajsharma2393/adityarajsharma2393/README.md

 📚 Always Learning:

-🧐 Staying updated with the latest trends in analytics and digital marketing.
+🧐 Staying updated with the latest trends in advanced analytics, business intelligence and Marketing Automation.

 🤝 Let's Collaborate:

 📈 Transforming data into dynamic business strategies.
 Connect with me!

 📫 Reach me at: asharma54@hawk.iit.edu

 ⚡ Fun fact: 📊 Balancing data with sketching, 🎸 guitar, and 📖 thriller novels.